 - 1. Exhibitors should know names of stitches used and should learn to follow pattern directions exactly, not merely rely on the leader showing the way. - 2.
+Exhibitors must use 2 or 3 needles.
+Projects with a loom should be entered in Dept. 60, Section 2. - 3.
 Exhibitors should follow exact instructions on pattern being used.
-If, for any reason, they decide to change the pattern, they should know what they are doing, when they are doing it, and be able to explain the changes. - Pattern instructions should be attached to project.
-3.
+If, for any reason, they decide to change the pattern, they should know what they are doing, when they are doing it, and be able to explain the changes. - 4.
+Pattern instructions should be attached to project. - 5.
 Personal portfolio required.
-Get portfolio from the 4-H office 4.
+Portfolios may be obtained from the MSU Extension Office.